Rangi42/polishedcrystal/README.md

    * Battle with Lorelei in Seafoam Islands (Dewgong, Cloyster, Piloswine, Slowbro, Jynx, Lapras)
    * Battle with [Tsunekazu Ishihara](https://tcrf.net/Pok%C3%A9mon_Red_and_Blue#Deleted_Maps) in the Celadon Mansion dev room (Exeggutor, Mew, Jolteon, Dugtrio, Articuno, Rhydon)
    * Battle with [Shigeki Morimoto](http://bulbapedia.bulbagarden.net/wiki/Shigeki_Morimoto), Shigeru Miyamoto, and Satoshi Tajiri
-   * Battle Bill at some point (five Eeveelutions and Porygon)
+   * Battle Bill at some point (five Eeveelutions and Porygon) (show him the three legendary dogs and he'll theorize that they originated from Eeveelutions and wants to battle)
    * Replace Cal in Trainer Hall with whichever gender character you don't pick
    * Include Lyra/Kotone as a friendly rival like in HGSS
    * Also include Green/Leaf somewhere (Victory Road?)